Creating HTML forms for websites and applications

 When designing your forms make sure you design for at least mobile and desktop screen sizes.
 This will help developers understand how elements should rearrange when using smaller screens or browser zoom 400%.
 For optimum readability use 16px font size as your smallest font and 1.5 percent line height.

-• Use at least one heading at the top of your form that is descriptive and summarizes the purpose of the form.
+• Use at least one heading at the top of your form that is descriptive and summarizes the purpose of the form that will be used as the form landmark's accessible name.

 • Use descriptive label text.